paschmann/simple_rsa/README.md

 <h1>A simplistic Node.js implementation of RSA encryption/decryption</h1>

-This is a basic and simplistic implementation of RSA in JS which used to understand the implementation/math required for encryption/decryption and opportunities for hacking RSA using Quantum Computing.
+This is a basic and simplistic implementation of RSA in JS which I used to gain an understanding of the implementation & math required for encryption/decryption and opportunities for hacking RSA using Quantum Computing.

 <u>RSA in General</u>